braze-inc/braze-docs/readme.md

 ## What You Need to Know

 - This is a [Jekyll](https://github.com/Appboy/braze-docs/wiki/Jekyll-Overview) site.
-- This branch is merged to our master branch and the production site at weekly on Tuesdays and Thursdays.
+- This branch is merged to our master branch and the production site weekly on Tuesdays and Thursdays.

-If you would like us to incorporate your changes into the official version of the document, you can submit changes to the Appboy/docs GitHub Repo and we will review the changes.
+If you would like us to incorporate your changes into the official version of the document, you can submit changes to the braze-inc/braze-docs GitHub Repo and we will review the changes.
 If we accept any such changes, they will be licensed to us under the CLA found at https://www.braze.com/docs/cla.

 ## Table of Contents
 - [About Braze](#about-braze)